 Urge incontinence is the sudden desire to urinate.
 This is as the result of the bladder muscle contracting and squeezing the urine out.
 The desire to urinate is usually accompanied by a loss of urine.

-Other possible conditions with similar symptoms are bladder cancer, kidney or bladder stone, infection and other nerve or brain injury.
-In the course of a workup these other conditions are checked and ruled out.
+Other possible conditions with similar symptoms to urge incontinence are bladder cancer, kidney or bladder stone, infection, and other nerve or brain injury.
+In the course of a workup, these other conditions are checked and ruled out.

-Many effective treatment options are available for this conditions.
+Many effective treatment options are available for these conditions.
 Addressing and treating the causative agent is the most effective treatment option.
-Pelvic exercise and diet modification has shown to help.
+Pelvic exercise and diet modification have shown to help.
 Safe and effective medications work in some patients, Botox injection and placement of a pacemaker for the bladder is also helpful in controlling symptoms.